GHarshVardhan/GitReposList/README.md

 # GitReposList
-This project is for assignment purpose only gor GoJek
+This project is for GoJek assignment purpose only.